Outdoors & Rec

 Thanks to Sunday’s time change, the sun is now calling it quits before 5 p.m., treating everyone with a typical 9-to-5 workday to bleak hours of complete darkness in the evening.
 But this week, the moon is coming in clutch to make up for some of that seasonal depression.

-November’s full moon is a Beaver Supermoon, one of three supermoons rising in the sky this year.
+November’s full moon is called the Beaver Moon; it’s also a supermoon, one of three supermoons rising in the sky this year.

-Here’s when to catch the full moon in Denver, where to look in the sky and why it’s called a Beaver Moon.
+Here’s when to catch the full moon in Denver, where to look in the sky and why it’s called the Beaver Moon.
 Thanks to the extended hours of darkness, you can’t miss it.

 Is There a Full Moon Tonight in Denver?